 A sudden power outage can be detrimental to your company.
 Whether it’s a hurricane, planned maintenance, or equipment failure, losing power affects your customers, employees, and bottom line.
 Having a generator can keep your business running as usual.
 But how do you know which one you need?
 There are many types of generators out there that serve various purposes.
 Because your business is unique, you’ll need to consider a few key factors.

 The first step is determining how much power you need to start and run your equipment.
 It’s important to consider your surrounding environment, fuel type, and size.
-Here’s how to determine what size generator you need for emergency power to ensure your operations can keep going.
+Keep reading to determine what size generator you need for emergency power to ensure your operations can keep going.

 The first thing to do is assess your power requirements.
 What size building will you need to power in the event of an outage?
 Where is your equipment going to be used?
 What amount of power will be required to support your applications?